 To promote optimal outdoor airborne pollen and mold spore data collection by advancing and ensuring standardized collection and counting for the public domain, medical profession, and scientific community through the certified pollen and mold spore counter.

 NAB stations counting molds and pollen grains operate with a volumetric air sampler, which are manufactured in England.
 Stations only counting pollen grains may operate with rotation impact samplers, which are manufactured in the U.S. or Canada.

 The NAB has a station manual, in a PDF format, for stations operating a volumetric air sampler.
-Please contact Jerome Schultz to receive the manual.
+Please contact the NAB to receive the manual.
 Review of this manual will be helpful in determining the proper placement of your volumetric air sampler and what supplies will be necessary to operate the machine.